-- The student owes an overpayment of assistance. - The student's eligibility for additional assistance will end if they fail to take positive action by the 45th day following the date of the notice. - There are three (3) positive actions the student may take: - a) repay the full amount owed to FCTC. - b) sign a repayment agreement with FCTC (note: no longer than 2 years) - c) or sign a repayment agreement with the ED. - Students that fail to take one of these actions will be reported to the ED (via NSLDS) for collection - Students must contact FCTC to discuss their options.
+- The student owes an overpayment of assistance - The student's eligibility for additional assistance will end if they fail to take positive action by the 45th day following the date of the notice - There are three (3) positive actions the student may take: - a) repay the full amount owed to FCTC - b) sign a repayment agreement with FCTC (note: no longer than 2 years) - c) or sign a repayment agreement with the ED - Students that fail to take one of these actions will be reported to the ED (via NSLDS) for collection - Students must contact FCTC to discuss their options

-Students are still eligible to receive assistance provided they take the steps noted above.
-Students that fail to take any action, or enter into a repayment agreement to alter defaults, become immediately ineligible and FCTC will report such in NSLDS.
-Students that elect to enter into a repayment agreement directly with ED, FCTC must notify the ED.
+Students may still be eligible to receive assistance by following the steps noted above.
+Students that fail to take any action, or enter into a repayment agreement to alter defaults, become ineligible and will be reported in NSLDS.
+FCTC must be notified by those Students that elect to enter into a repayment agreement directly with ED.